OGGM/oggm.github.io/_posts/2021-10-08-5th-oggm-worshop-summary.md

 </figure>

-The **hands-on sessions** were dedicated to beginner and more advanced tutorials, the presentation, discussion and tutorials about[OGGM-edu](https://edu.oggm.org/en/latest/) and its applications.
-We had 3 long breakout sessions for discussion about:
+The **hands-on sessions** were dedicated to beginner and more advanced tutorials, the presentation, discussion and tutorials about [OGGM-edu](https://edu.oggm.org/en/latest/) and its applications.
+We had 3 long **breakout sessions** for discussion about:

 1. uncertainties in glacier modelling in general and OGGM specifically (based mainly on GlacierMIP2 results published in [Marzeion et al..
 2020](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019EF001470)) as well as how to best use the in-situ and satellite data for